vgwb/Antura_arabic/CONTRIBUTING.md

   }
   ```

-Any method or variable references should have the most simplified name as possible, which means no additional references should be added where it's not necessary.
+Any method or variable reference should have the most simplified name as possible, which means no additional references should be added where it's not necessary.

   > `this.transform.rotation` *is simplified to* `transform.rotation`